aneesh-joseph/airflow-tests/BREEZE.rst

           Mysql version used.
 One of:

                  5.6 5.7

+  --mssql-version <MSSQL_VERSION>
+          MSSql version used.
+One of:

+                 2017-latest 2019-latest

   -v, --verbose
           Show verbose information about executed commands (enabled by default for running test).